 Flight Safety

 EVA Air aspires to become one of the world's safest airlines.
 Maintaining flight safety is our core value and commitment to our customers.
 It helps us establish a sustainable airline brand image and enhance customer loyalty.
-In the post-pandemic economic recovery, with the rapid increase in passengers and flight frequencies, any safety incidents resulting in aircraft damage or personnel injuries would impact our operations and potentially lead to fines.
+With the rapid increase in passengers and flight frequencies, any safety incidents resulting in aircraft damage or personnel injuries would impact our operations and potentially lead to fines.
 As the frequency of such incidents increases, it can erode consumer confidence in our brand and result in loss of customers.

 - Policy: We aim to assure your safety whenever you are airborne.
 We never compromise safety in the air or on the ground.